Chris35Wills/LFMapper/README.md

 4. For more info on exactly how the program works, keep reading...

+NB/ This has been tested in Linux and windows environments - nosetests functionality in MAC seems to run into errors still

 ## About

 LFMapper (Linear Feature Mapper) is a program that extracts the mean orientation and spacing of linear features from images using a Fourier Transform approach.
 It is built using Python v2.7 (not currently v3. compatible) .
 The program has been developed with images of topography in mind (any brightness type image will work - from digital elevation models (DEMs) to hyperspectral imagery).
 The program has been built in collaboration between [Chris Williams](https://github.com/Chris35Wills) (main program development) and [Martin O'Leary](https://github.com/mewo2) (implementation of convolution, display and interpretation of fourier transform output and smoothing).